 If your guardian angel follows the pattern described in Scripture, he is more than likely an imposing figure indeed.

-It should be noted, however, that while typically appearing in the masculine form, angels do not have gender in the same way we do.
+It should be noted, however, that while typically appearing in the masculine form, angels do not have gender like we do.
 Human gender is related to our physical reality.
 We are spiritual and physical beings.
-St. Thomas Aquinas describes angels, on the other hand, as creatures of pure spirit.
+On the other hand, St. Thomas Aquinas describes angels as creatures of pure spirit.
 They may have masculine or feminine qualities.
 They cannot, however, be male or female.

 A Real Spiritual Battle

-You may be wondering, “Why do I need such an imposing figure assigned to me?”
+You may wonder, “Why do I need such an imposing figure assigned to me?”
 Well, your life is a battlefield.
-The Catechism of the Catholic Church tells us this in Paragraph 409.
+The Catechism of the Catholic Church tells us this:

 Your angel may assist through inspiration.
-Have you ever, when heading down a familiar path of sin, found yourself humming a song from Mass, or thinking about a Scripture verse?
+When heading down a familiar path of sin, have you ever found yourself humming a song from Mass or thinking about a Scripture verse?
 That very well might have been the inspiration of your guardian.

 Guardian angels are with us constantly, ever watchful against attack.
 They focus on the Lord, worshiping him even as they defend us.
-It would be a great folly, indeed to ignore such a tremendous ally.
+It would be a great folly to ignore such a tremendous ally.

 Take a moment today.
-Consider the areas of sin in your life, the places where you may be coming under spiritual attack, or perhaps where you may have given the enemy a foot hold.
+Consider the areas of sin where you may be coming under spiritual attack or have given the enemy a foothold.
 Renounce any claim the devil may have made on your life and invite your guardian angel into the struggle.